Traffic Lights

 Cars waiting in front of red traffic lights

-A red light means that you must come to a complete stop and remain stopped until the light turns green.
-Never run a red traffic light, it’s very dangerous and also illegal.
+A red light means a complete stop.
+Not only should you stop immediately, but you should also remain stopped until the light turns green.
+Never run a red traffic light; it’s highly dangerous and absolutely illegal.

 Yellow Traffic Light

-A yellow light indicates that the green light is about to end – you must stop unless unable to safely do so.
-Treat a yellow light as the beginning of a red light, as opposed to the end of a green light.
+A yellow light means that the green light is about to end, and you must stop unless unable to do so safely.
+A yellow light also tells you that a red light is coming and gives you time to adjust your movement decisions.

 Green Traffic Light